MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapteroffload/nf-netadapteroffload-net_adapter_offload_gso_capabilities_init.md

 A pointer to a driver-allocated [**NET_ADAPTER_OFFLOAD_GSO_CAPABILITIES**](../netadapteroffload/ns-netadapteroffload-_net_adapter_offload_gso_capabilities.md) structure.

-### -param TcpFlags
+### -param Layer3Flags

-Flags specifying the layer 3 protocols and TCP variations contained in packets that the NIC can successfully segment.
+Flags specifying the layer 3 protocols and variations contained in packets that the NIC can successfully segment.

+### -param Layer4Flags

+Flags specifying the layer 4 protocols and variations contained in packets that the NIC can successfully segment.

 ### -param MaximumOffloadSize